building and using the first Fraunhofer ISE out-of-plane gonio-photometer

 legacy data not yet available pg1/ti/wa3101k-0-30.mountain.mini.jpg legacy data not yet available

-The data example for sample wa3101 shows one of the early BRTF (incident angle 30deg), measured on Saturday January 6 1990, 17:33.
-This screen dump used a modern version of mountain, which shows a lot more detail then the rayshade generated visualisation in the diploma work (see image in scanned version above).
+The historic data example for sample wa3101 shows one of the early BSDF (incident angle 30deg), measured on Saturday January 6 1990, 17:33.
+This screen dump used a newer version of mountain, which shows a lot more detail then the Rayshade generated visualisation in the diploma work (see image in scanned version above).
 By today's standards, the angular resolution of this particular peak had been too low.
-An algorithm for automaticly refined angular scans had been added later.
+An algorithm for automatically refined angular scans had been added later.

-Since BRTF of this kind of material is non-standard and complex, it provided a very nice introduction into the art of BRTF measurements.
+Since BSDF of this kind of material is non-standard and complex, it provided a very nice introduction to the art of BSDF measurements.

 back to my homepage